 If you’re retiring from the military, you’ve already earned this benefit, which can truly help ease your transition from military to civilian life by giving you time to think through and explore your options.
-Your final military move affords you up to one year to look for a place to settle your family or take a long trip together to reconnect after years of deployments, stressful assignments, and PCS moves.
+Your final military move affords you up to 3 years to look for a place to settle your family or take a long trip together to reconnect after years of deployments, stressful assignments, and PCS moves.

 Even better, you may be able to delay your final move for up to 6 years after your retirement date!
 We took our final move in 2020, nearly 5 years after my husband’s retirement from the Army.

 This benefit allowed us to travel unencumbered, giving us time to think, plan, experience, and actually reshape our future.
 It helped launch us into a better way of life, and we are thankful every day.